 Most standard blood tests performed by doctors don’t identify these problems.
 Fortunately, they can be identified with appropriate testing, which in many cases are covered by insurance companies.

 Common brain conditions that we screen for include attention and hyperactivity disorders, learning disorders, aged related cognitive impairment, poor concentration, dementia, mood and anxiety disorders, insomnia, food, cigarette and alcohol cravings, impulse control disorders, bipolar disorder and many other brain related deficiencies.

 Call 678-443-4000 today!

 Adult Brain Health

 As we age some brain function decline due to the loss of neurons in the brain, also known as neurodegeneration, can occur.
 Fortunately, there are strategies that can protect our cognitive function (neuroprotection) from the decline seen in dementia or Alzheimer’s disease.
 Diet, nutrition, exercise, social interaction and cognitive activities seem to play a neuroprotective role in adult brain health.
 Research has suggested that combining good nutrition with mental, social and physical activities may have a greater benefit in maintaining or improving brain health than any single activity.
 About half of the Alzheimer’s disease cases can be diminished by addressing potentially modifiable risk factors.
-Modifiable risk factors include environmental toxins, food additives and preservatives, obesity, nutritional deficiencies, insulin resistance, cardiovascular disease, inflammation, hormone imbalances, lipid abnormalities, elevated homocysteine, and endothelial (blood vessel) dysfunction.
+Modifiable risk factors include environmental toxins, food additives and preservatives, obesity, nutritional deficiencies, diabetes, cardiovascular disease, inflammation, hormone imbalances, lipid abnormalities, elevated homocysteine, and endothelial (blood vessel) dysfunction.
 Lower brain neurotransmitters, primarily acetylcholine, appear to play a role in the decline of cognitive function.
 Low serotonin levels, which are seen with aging, can also play a role in impaired cognitive function.